dzzh/RIBs-wiki/Home.md

 When designing this framework for Uber, we were adhering to the following principles:
 * **Encourage Cross-Platform Collaboration:** Most of the complex parts of our apps are similar on both iOS and Android.
 RIBs present similar development patterns for Android and iOS.
 By using RIBs, engineers across both iOS and Android platforms can share a single, co-designed architecture for their features.
 * **Minimize Global States and Decisions:** Global state changes cause unpredictable behavior and can make it impossible for engineers to know the full impact of their changes.
 RIBs encourage encapsulating states within a deep hierarchy of well-isolated individual RIBs, thus avoiding global state issues.
 * **Testability and Isolation:** Classes must be easy to unit test and reason about in isolation.
 Individual RIB classes have distinct responsibilities (i.e. routing, business logic, view logic, creation of other RIB classes).
-In addition to that, most parts of the parent RIB logic is decoupled from its child RIB logic.
+In addition to that, parent RIB logic is mostly decoupled from its child RIB logic.
 This makes RIB classes easy to test and reason about independently.
 * **Tooling for Developer Productivity:** Adopting non-trivial architectural patterns does not scale beyond small applications without robust tooling.
 RIBs come with IDE tooling around code generation, static analysis and runtime integrations — all of which improve developer productivity for large and small teams.
-* **Open-Closed Principle:** Whenever possible, it should be able to add new features without modifying existing code.
+* **Open-Closed Principle:** Whenever possible, the developers should be able to add new features without modifying the existing code.
 This can be seen in a few places when using RIBs.
 For example, you can attach or build a complex child RIB that requires dependencies from its parent with almost no changes to the parent RIB.
 * **Structured around Business Logic:** The app’s business logic structure should not need to strictly mirror the structure of the UI.
 For example, to facilitate animations and view performance, the view hierarchy may want to be shallower than the RIB hierarchy.
 Or, a single feature RIB may control the appearance of three views that appear at different places in the UI.
 * **Explicit Contracts:** Requirements should be declared with compile-time safe contracts.
 A class should not compile if its class dependencies and ordering dependencies are not satisfied.
-We use ReactiveX to represent ordering dependencies, type safe dependency injection (DI) systems to represent class dependencies and many DI scopes to encourage the creation of data invariants.
+We use [ReactiveX](https://reactivex.io) to represent ordering dependencies, type safe dependency injection (DI) systems to represent class dependencies and many DI scopes to encourage the creation of data invariants.

 ## Parts of a RIB
-If you have previously worked with the [VIPER](https://mutualmobile.com/posts/meet-viper-fast-agile-non-lethal-ios-architecture-framework) architecture, then the class breakdown of a RIBs will look familiar to you.
+If you have previously worked with the [VIPER](https://mutualmobile.com/posts/meet-viper-fast-agile-non-lethal-ios-architecture-framework) architecture, then the class breakdown of a RIB will look familiar to you.
 RIBs are usually composed of the following elements, with every element implemented in its own class:

 <p align="center">
 <img src="https://github.com/uber/ribs/blob/assets/documentation/ribs.png" width="800" alt="RIBs"/>